 1990.
-According to the Rana panel, the cost of shifting people will be at Rs 20,000 crore.
-The Rana panel had also said, "It is profitable to shift people from Jharia, since coal worth Rs 60,000 crore is lying
+According to the Rana panel, the cost of shifting peo-ple will be at Rs 20,000 crore.
+"The Centre has already nctioned Rs 14 crore for the st phase of shifting." panel, t ple will The Ra st phase of shifting.
+Claiming it to be one of the The Rana panel had also said, "It is profitable to shift people from Jharia, since coal worth Rs 60,000 crore is lying unutilised beneath the Jharia world's major evacuation drives, Soren said the shifting would be done in three phas-